travis-ci/docs-travis-ci-com/user/caching.md

 After the first pull request build is run, it creates a new pull request cache.

-Two important things to note about caching for pull requests:
+Some important things to note about caching for pull requests:

 * If a repository has *Build pushes* set to *OFF*, neither the target branch nor the master branch can ever be cached.
-* If the cache found is old, for example in a workflow where most work happens on branches, the less useful the cache will be.
+* If the cache on the master branch is old, for example in a workflow where most work happens on branches, the less useful the cache will be.
+* If a pull request has a cache, to clear that cache you need to clear **both** the pull request cache **and** the cache of the target branch.

 ### before_cache phase